CYCOGS® Brand Holonomic Mobility Drive

 is more complex with five motors per Hi2WAM™

 wheel assembly module,

-but it uses smaller motors and controllers which costs less.
+but it utilizes smaller motors and controllers which costs less.

 This illustration shows a holonomic three wheeled vehicle or robot.